 If you’re fortunate, the only holes present are in furniture, walls and appliances rather than yourself or someone else.
 If it was a rifle round, there will tend to be rather more holes than if it were a handgun round.
 If you’re really fortunate, no one else was aware of your ND, somewhat minimizing the damage to your self-image . . .

 Police officers are often thought to be experts in the handling of firearms.
-This is, as I explained in a recent article, not necessarily so.
+This is, as I explained in another post, it ain’t necessarily so.
 Police agencies are severely handicapped by being limited to recruiting solely from the human race, as these anecdotes reveal: